bookybook/bookybook.github.io/index.md

 # Open Electricity Economics

-Globally, the progress towards efficient, market-based policies that support liberalization and decarbonization of the electricity sector is unsatisfactory slow.
-Why is that?
-We believe the answer lies, at least partly, in a lack of understanding of electricity economics, markets, systems and policies.

-To train current and prospective policy-makers in electricity economics, we have creates the “Open Electricity Economics Handbook”.
-This online resource is meant for practitioners such as policy-makers, regulators and their advisers, as well as students of energy economics and public policy.
-It provides a comprehensive introduction to the field of energy economics for self-study, and can be used as an encyclopedia by more experienced experts.
+This “Open Electricity Economics Handbook” is an online resource meant for use by practitioners such as policy-makers, regulators and their advisers, as well as students of electricity economics and public policy.
+It provides a comprehensive introduction to the field of electricity economics for self-study, and can be used as an encyclopedia by more experienced experts.
+This pilot version of the handbook covers five topics on basics of electricity markets and economics.
+To know more about this initiative, refer to the OEE Project page or mail us at [info@open-electricity-economics.org](mailto:khanna@hertie-school.org).

 {% include metadata %}
 {% if output-docs == true %}